polettix/Command-Template/README.md

 # DESCRIPTION

-`Command::Template` eases the creation of objects that help building up command-lines.
+`Command::Template` eases the creation of objects that help building up command-lines and/or to run them.

-As an example, you might want to generate multiple commands according to the following template:
+As an example, it might be needed to generate multiple commands according to the following template:

     ls [options=-l] <dir>